CRUACHAN BED & BREAKFAST

 The second room in the house offers a double/twin with a shared bathroom.
 The rooms are equipped with hairdryers and tea/coffee making facilities.
 There is free WiFi throughout and guests have access to the main sitting room with its panoramic view.

-A continental breakfast is offered to all guests and any special dietary requirements will be catered for at Cruachan, which is open all year round.
+A continental or full cooked breakfast is offered to all guests and any special dietary requirements will be catered for at Cruachan, which is open all year round.

 In recent years Staffin has enjoyed an unprecedented surge in the number of visitors from all over the world, possibly buoyed by the frequency of high-profile filming by Hollywood directors, television productions, commercials and music videos.
 Movies like ‘Macbeth,’ and ‘Prometheus’ have all been shot locally and Harry Styles’ first solo single was also recently filmed in Staffin.